1993 World Series: Game 5

 The offenses were due for an off-day, and it came in Game 5 courtesy of a Curt Schilling (Philadelphia) and Juan Guzman (Toronto) pitching duel.
-Schilling shut down the previously unstoppable Toronto offense, limiting the team to just five hits, no extra-base hits (although catcher Pat Borders had two hits) and no runs in a complete-game shutout.
+With the Phillies' backs to the wall, Schilling shut down the previously unstoppable Toronto offense, limiting the team to just five hits, three walks, no extra-base hits (although catcher Pat Borders had two hits) and no runs in a complete-game shutout.
 It was only the second time all season that Toronto had been shut out.
 Guzman pitched well in a losing effort, allowing only two runs and five hits in seven innings of work.

 The two runs scored as a result of scrappy baserunning play from the Philadelphia offense.
-In the first inning, Lenny Dykstra walked, stole second, moved to third on a Pat Borders throwing error, and scored on a John Kruk ground out.
+In the first inning, Lenny Dykstra walked, stole second, moved to third on a Pat Borders throwing error during the steal, and scored on a John Kruk ground out.
 In the second inning, Darren Daulton opened with a double, took third on a groundout, and scored on a Kevin Stocker single.

 As it turned out, it was the final postseason baseball game in Veterans Stadium.
 It was demolished after the 2003 season.